veertuinc/anka-docs/plugins-and-integrations/controller-less/github-actions.md

 linkTitle: "GitHub Actions"
 weight: 1
 description: >
-  Instructions on how to use GitHub Actions with Anka Build
+  Instructions on how to use GitHub Actions with the Anka Build and macOS VMs
 aliases:
   - /ci-plugins-and-integrations/controller-less/github-actions/
 ---

+## Anklet: GitHub Actions Plugins

+You can now use the [Anklet](https://github.com/veertuinc/anklet) GitHub Action plugins to run on-demand and ephemeral Anka macOS VMs in GitHub Actions.

+### Older Legacy GitHub Actions (not recommended)

 {{< hint warning >}}
 The github runner does not have an ARM version available but you can run the x64 without issue through Apple's rosetta.